 Stevensville real estate is some of the most expensive in Michigan, although Stevensville house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Stevensville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stevensville are a mix of both white- and blue-collar jobs.
-Overall, Stevensville is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Stevensville who work in office and administrative support (15.97%), management occupations (11.94%), and architecture and engineering (8.06%).
+Stevensville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Stevensville is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Stevensville who work in office and administrative support (17.27%), management occupations (13.00%), and teaching (7.77%).

 The people who call Stevensville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stevensville residents report their race to be White, followed by Asian.
 Important ancestries of people in Stevensville include Irish, English, Dutch, and Polish.

 The most common language spoken in Stevensville is English.
-Other important languages spoken here include German and Korean.
+Other important languages spoken here include German and Spanish.